nerea91/laravel/to-do.md

 - Add timezones and relate it to users.
 - Send mails using a queue.
 - Refactor languages/countries/currencies with the info from app-text/iso-codes
+- In users index, after sorting by country the url generated for the edit button is wrong
+- When adding accounts in the admin panel it doesnt check for duplicates.
+Add an event to do it.